 - special item’s number of pull required;

 Once all the required settings are provided, clicking the “Create” button will create the preset defined as specified in the wizard.
-All the presets are listed under the “Presets” tab, displaying all the settings characterizing each of them.
+All the presets are listed under the ‘Presets‘ panel.

-The fourth tab present in the MD Gacha Machine homepage is the ‘Managers‘ tab, from here is possible to add, manage and remove one or more store’s managers.
-A manager will be able to access the MD Gacha Machine homepage just like the store’s owner and – depending on the permissions granted – interact in several ways with the machines.
+The next tab on MD Gacha Machine homepage is called ‘Managers‘ and allows the owner to add, manage and remove one or more store’s managers; a manager will be able to access the MD Gacha Machine homepage just like the store’s owner and – depending on the permissions granted – interact in several ways with the machines.

 PLEASE NOTE: the managers will ONLY be able to interact with the machines through the Online Services website, and not directly from in-world.

 This tab is composed my two main panels ‘Tips’ and ‘Managers’; the first one contains a link to add a new manager while the second panel lists all the managers.
 Each manager has a specific level of permissions that can vary from level 1 to level 3.
 Lower level (1) means less permissions, while higher level (3) means more permissions; also, some actions can be performed only by the owner or the store partner.
 The next chapter reports the complete list of all permissions divided by level.